Robert Johnson recordings: Singles

 Johnson's records were initially issued on 78 rpm record singles by Vocalion, one of several labels that specialized in jazz and blues.
 These were supplemented with pressings from ARC's budget labels, Perfect Records, Oriole Records, Romeo Records, and Conqueror Records, which were sold through variety retailers or "dime stores".
 Although it was thought that several alternate takes might have been issued by these labels, for the 2011 Centennial Collection, LaVere notes that only one, "Kind Hearted Woman Blues" (the flip-side of "Terraplane Blues") was actually issued with both takes.
 When Columbia Records bought ARC in early 1938, the budget labels were discontinued and Johnson's records were issued on the Vocalion label into 1939.
 These early 78s were the source of Johnson's music until his songs were later released on long playing (LP) record albums.

 There has been some speculation that Johnson's recordings had been sped up for the singles.
-However, this idea has been debunked by biographer Elijah Wald, who cited several reasons and concluded:
+However, this idea has been disputed by biographer Elijah Wald, who concluded: